 The capabilities of CX also go beyond understanding customers and can be applied in multiple ways within organizations.
 CX’s capability to also improve employee experience and drive business growth is why Temkin created the CX-related term and practice of Experience Management (XM), which sees opportunities for improvement in all interactions within and with an organization.
 In the next 10 years, the capabilities of CX are set to grow as the discipline increases its capabilities and becomes an essential part of organizational processes.

-CX in the next 10 years: Propagating actionable insights
+Digital customer experience in the next 10 years: Propagating actionable insights

 “The future of CX success comes from CX’s ability to help organizations continuously learn what all the people in their ecosystem—customers, employees, partners—are thinking and feeling, then propagating those insights to the right people who can do something about it,” says Temkin.